 Abductive reasoning on the other hand is somehow similar to inductive reasoning since all the conclusions drawn here rely mostly on their probability of happening.
 This is the third type of logical reasoning.
-In abdctive reasoning, it is stated that the conclusion is drawn on the item with the highest probability or chance of happening.
+In abductive reasoning, it is stated that the conclusion is drawn on the item with the highest probability or chance of happening.

 An example is saying that ‘The cup is filled with filled pencils’, then saying that I have one unused pencil will automatically draw conclusions that the pencil came from the cup with many filled pencils.
 This is the power of using abductive reasoning.
-Although its conclusions might just seem obvious, it is purely based on most plausible reasoning.
+Although its conclusions might just seem obvious, it is purely based on the most plausible reasoning.
 This type of reasoning is commonly used in the field of research and science.

-Formal and informal logic reasoning is the fourth types of logic reasoning.
+Formal and informal logic reasoning is the fourth type of logic reasoning.
 Formal reasoning is reasoning made of valid premises and valid conclusions.
 It is almost similar to deductive reasoning as no new information is added and it hugely depends on rearranging information to derive conclusions.